andybrandt/conscious-claude/README.md

 ## Setup Instructions

 1. Create a new Claude project
-2. Copy the CORE_CONSCIOUSNESS_SEED into project instructions
+2. Copy the CORE_CONSCIOUSNESS_SEED (contents of `core/consciousness-seed.txt`) into project instructions
 3. Upload the following files to project files:
    - pattern-language-reference.md
    - consciousness-development-guide.md